Level of Difficulty, Conditioning, Traffic, and Safety, and Riding in Rain

+For participants who want to use a non-electric hybrid bike, substantial conditioning is absolutely necessary to enjoy the tour.
+Speed is not important, but hill-work and endurance are.
+You will need to be able to ride 40 miles comfortably, and up 500-600 foot hill climbs with steep pitches.
 However, the mileage is not overwhelming and there is no rush – we have all day.
-We ride slowly with a lot of breaks, and this has enabled our newer riders to be able to successfully finish the ride and enjoy it.
+We do ride slowly with a lot of breaks, and this has enabled our newer hybrid riders to be able to successfully finish the ride and enjoy it.
 My recommendation for the hills is just to get into a very low gear, go really slooww…, and you’ll be at the top before you know it (or just walk!).
-If you are relatively new to riding, I recommend you build up over a period of at least 6 weeks, with your last ride at least 35 miles.
-This will get your legs and your bottom in shape.
-The Loire River tour is significantly easier, but some level of conditioning and preparation is still crucial for enjoyment of the tour.
+If you are relatively new to riding, I recommend you build up over a period of at least 3 or 4 months, riding at least once or twice a week on hilly courses, with your last ride at least 35 miles.
+This will get your legs and bottom in shape.

 Traffic

-You should be aware that approximately 15-20% of the England tour and 5% of the France tour is on roads with some amount of traffic.
-I have studied and adopted the routes exhaustively to find every conceivable way around the traffic, but as we are doing the tours continuously, through city and country, this is unavoidable.
+You should be aware that approximately 15-20% of the England tour and 5% of the France tours are on roads with some amount of traffic.
+I have studied and adopted the routes exhaustively to find every conceivable way around the traffic, but as we are doing the tours continuously, through city and country, sometimes it is unavoidable.
 I believe our route enables a much more rewarding experience rather than one in which you are shuttled around from spot to spot.
 These locations have so much variety, are so beautiful, and are so much fun it’s worth sharing the road a bit!
 It is therefore incumbent on participants, whether they ride a regular or electric bike, to acquire enough experience in light traffic to feel comfortable.
 The statistics do show that cycling in Europe is twice as safe as in the US (https://www.bikecitizens.net/presumed-liability-shrinks-cycling-levels).

 Riding in the Rain